malsareus/hello-remote/markdown-test-file.md

 * Write using the syntax
 * Done

-So for code the syntax would be 'console.writeline("This is markdown")'
+So for code the syntax would be `console.writeline("This is markdown")`

 Information sources for markdown are found at: